We are always looking for individuals who are enthusiastic, innovative thinkers, and who enjoy team-oriented research, to join our group.

 You will work closely with team members with diverse expertise to implement cutting edge computational methods and software for personalized medicine advances to support our projects in the ClinGen, Cancer center, CTSA, collaborations with National labs and other NIH-funded research.
 You should be someone who is comfortable with rapid, agile computational development in a high intensity and rapidly evolving research and development environment.
 You must be creative, self-driven and work independently, yet be an excellent communicator and coordinate specific projects within a matrix organization; fundamentally, you must be passionate about the potential to utilize big data to improve health outcomes.
 You must be adept at coming up with new ideas and solutions and to adapt to new technologies and changing priorities

 Key responsibilities include, but are not limited to:

-- Adopt and/or develop natural language processing tools and workflows for extracting relevant details from scientific literature and other unstructured sources of information such as from clinical charts
+- Adopt and/or develop natural language processing tools and workflows for extracting relevant details from scientific literature and other unstructured sources of information

 - Apply data visualization techniques to effectively present data